balramo92/Phase1_project/README.md

 My company is expanding in to new industries to diversify its portfolio.
 Specifically, we are interested in purchasing and operating airplanes for commercial and private enterprises, but do not know anything about the potential risks of aircraft.
 I am charged with determining which aircraft are the lowest risk for the company to start this new business endeavor.
 I must then translate your findings into actionable insights that the head of the new aviation division can use to help decide which aircraft to purchase.

+# Data

+In the data folder is a [dataset](https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses) from the National Transportation Safety Board that includes aviation accident data from 1962 to 2023 about civil aviation accidents and selected incidents in the United States and international waters.

 # Data Understanding

 After exploring the schema: